 The program assists students with academic advising, major and career exploration, academic tutoring and seminars, student organization involvement, and ﬁnancial aid understanding.
 In addition to assisting in the recruitment of Latino students and providing academic support services to increase their success, LARES strives to empower students by providing personal growth and educational opportunities designed to prepare leaders who will make individual and collective contributions toward the cultural and social advancement of the Latino community.

 Services offered by LARES’ bilingual/bicultural staff include:

-- Recruitment at targeted high schools, neighborhood agencies, and community colleges
+- Recruitment at targeted high schools, community agencies, and community colleges

-- Orientation for beginning freshmen, transfer students, and their families
+- Orientation for first year students, transfer students, and their families

 - The LARES Leaders Summer Institute